MOT test: 2012

 In 2012 the MOT test was radically overhauled with many items not previously included in the test now becoming standard.

 It also saw the introduction in Great Britain of 'receipt style' plain paper certificates that serve as a notification that a 'pass' entry has been recorded on the DVSA database.
 The MOT test number contained on the certificate gives access to the vehicle's current test status as well as its test history from 2005 onwards, via the DVSA web site.
 MOT certificates in Northern Ireland continue to be issued on paper, accompanied by a paper 'certificate disc' which was displayed on the vehicle.
 Display of these discs was mandatory on Northern Ireland tested cars since 2008.
 However, this was abolished in April 2015.

 From 18 November, the MOT certificate shows the vehicle's recent mileage history.
 This was introduced as part of a government initiative to reduce vehicle crime.
 Where available, the mileage history will comprise the readings associated with the three most recent VT20s (test passes) along with the date of those readings.

 2018

 From 20 May 2018, the way that the MOT test works in England, Scotland and Wales changed to comply with EU Directive 2014/45.
 This involved some changes to the way the test is carried out and reported, with the basic essence of the test remaining the same.
 After 20 May 2018, vehicles first registered forty years prior were exempt from the requirement for a MOT test.

 2019

 From 1 October 2019, the way that the MOT test worked in England, Scotland and Wales changed to comply with the new connected equipment legislation.
-This only applied to any applications to open a new MOT centre, reopen an MOT centre or make a change of ownership of a MOT centre.

 2020

 From 1 April 2020, all Class 4 vehicle MOT expiry dates were extended by six months if the date fell on or after 30 March 2020.
 This was implemented due to the coronavirus outbreak across the UK.
-Although the six-month exemption was granted, vehicles that were still being used were required to be kept in a roadworthy condition, and penalties were still issued for driving a vehicle in a dangerous condition.

-2021

-From 1 May 2021, exhaust gas analysers and diesel smoke meters were able to connect directly to the MOT testing service as part of the connected equipment legislation.